castle-xyz/ghost-tests/ui/README.md

 end
 ```

-The components are implemented with [Grommet](https://v2.grommet.io/) and all 'props' are forwarded so you can do some interesting stuff. `inner` arguments are for nesting components -- you just pass a function that makes more UI calls. ids only need to be unique within the parent component.
+`inner` arguments are for nesting components -- you just pass a function that makes more UI calls. ids only need to be unique within the parent component.
 You can also use callbacks for certain events (more docs coming soon!):

 ```lua
 local ui = castle.ui